It looks like you're using IE11...

 Leftover food is the food people leave on their plates.
 Leftovers account for one third of all waste from cafés, restaurants and other food businesses in Belfast.
 We have introduced the Cater for Later food box scheme to encourage diners to ask for their leftovers.

-Our Cater for Later food box scheme provides compostable boxes to restaurants and cafés for their customers to take away their leftovers.
-By bringing the food home to eat later, you’re helping the environment by sending less food waste to landfill.
-You're also making your money go futher by getting the full value of your meal.
+By bringing the food home to eat later, you’re helping the environment by making sure less food is sent for disposal.
+You're also making your money go further by getting the full value of your meal.

-By taking part in the scheme, you can
+By taking part in the scheme, you can:

 Your business serves safe food to customers that is hygienically prepared.
 By law, restaurants and cafés in Northern Ireland can give customers their leftovers when asked.
 But food businesses are not obliged to.
 If food has already been reheated or will pass the use by date within 24 hours, you must not allow this food to be taken away as leftovers.